nerohmot/sksd/README.md

 ## Specification

+`sksd` will most likely get his own `_sksd_` 'application environment'.
+Where ?
+Well a daemon is running as root, so at the root level, which means [xxx](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/admin-multi-user-install.html
+)

-The `sksd` uses [zeroconf](https://github.com/jstasiak/python-zeroconf) to announce it's presence to the zeroconf network.
+The `sksd` uses [zeroconf](https://github.com/jstasiak/python-zeroconf) (which is `noarch` 👍) to announce it's presence to the zeroconf network, and thus to the world.

-[Spyder](https://github.com/spyder-ide/spyder) can now easily 'discover' what machines are available (including the local machine)!
+`Spyder` can now easily 'discover' what machines are available (by also using this zeroconf library).

 `Spyder` then 'contact' the desired `sksd` and ask him to spin up a `spyder-kernel` as a `user` in a specific `conda environment`, and pass the needed 'credentials' back to `spyder` so `spyder` can connect auto-magically connect to the spinned spyder-kernel.